salrashid123/istio_helloworld/README.md

 "pod: [be-v2-9dd4cf9b8-qw45b]    node: [gke-cluster-1-default-pool-a2fdcf98-97hc]"
 "pod: [be-v1-5bc4cc7f6b-sbts8]   node: [gke-cluster-1-default-pool-a2fdcf98-6mrq]"
 "pod: [be-v2-9dd4cf9b8-qw45b]    node: [gke-cluster-1-default-pool-a2fdcf98-97hc]"
 ```

 ### Internal LoadBalancer

-The configuration above already sets up an internal loadbalancer on GCP that allows you to access the service internally (eg. from a GCE VM).
+The configuration here  sets up an internal loadbalancer on GCP to access an exposed istio service.

-The config settings that enabled is is
+The config settings that enabled this during istio initialization is

 ```
    --set gateways.istio-ilbgateway.enabled=true
 ```

-and
+and in this tutorial, applied as a `Service` with:

 ```
    kubectl apply -f istio-ilbgateway-service.yaml
 ```

-The latter specifies the exposed port forwarding to the service.
-In our case, the exported port is `:443`:
+The yaml above specifies the exposed port forwarding to the service.
+In our case, the exported port is `https-> :443`:

 ```yaml
 apiVersion: v1